Mejia Beach & Mollendo

 A panoramic tour of Mollendo and visit to nearby Mejia Beach are the highlights of this brief, but enjoyable tour.

 Until approximately 50 years ago, Molendo was the main port on Peru's southern coast until Matarani was developed.
-Today, it is essentially serves as a local fishing port and during the summer season, hosts many visitors from Arequipa who flock to the beaches, despite the fact they are subjected to the Humboldt Current that brings frigid water from Antarctica.
+Today, it is essentially serves as a local fishing port and during the summer season, hosts many visitors from Arequipa who flock to the beaches, despite the fact they are subjected to the Humboldt Current that brings frigid water from Antarctica and are not typical of the warm, golden sand beaches you will find elsewhere in South America.

 Your tour begins with a 25-minute drive from Matarani into Mollendo, where you will drive past the town's main highlights, such as the historical republican houses.
 Following a 30-minute tour of the city, you will make your way to the Mejia Lagoons National Sanctuary that is located on the coast of Arequipa, near the origin of the Tambo river.